Triathlon race checklist

-When preparing for a triathlon, getting caught up in the excitement (and nerves!) is easy.
-To keep myself calm and organized, I always go through every step in my head—from registration to the finish line—to ensure I don’t forget anything.
+When preparing for a triathlon, it’s easy to get caught up in the excitement (and nerves)!
+To keep myself calm and organised, I always go through every step in my head—from registration to the finish line—to ensure I don’t forget anything.
 Here’s a checklist to help you stay on your game and avoid race-day panic!

 Pre-Race Essentials